The Angel (painting)

-The Angel is a painting by the Belgian Michaël Borremans.
+The Angel is a 2013 painting by the Belgian Michaël Borremans.
 Painted in oil on a three-metre-high canvas, it shows a blonde woman in a light pink dress and black face paint.
 It was made in 2013 after Borremans found the dress in a carnival store and had the fashion model Hannelore Knuts pose with it in his studio.
 Critics have described the painting as enigmatic, androgynous and eye-catching.
 It was first exhibited in Antwerp in 2013 and was the main publicity image for a Borremans exhibition held in Brussels, Tel Aviv and Dallas in 2014–2015.

 Background

 Michaël Borremans is a Belgian painter born in 1963.
 He is known for works he creates by photographing models in a studio, often with enigmatic costumes and props, and painting them in oil from a computer screen.
 He is influenced by Old Master techniques, including how painters like Johannes Vermeer used a camera obscura to incorporate photographic techniques.

 According to Borremans, his painting The Angel began with a dress he found in a carnival store and immediately found appealing.
 He considered painting a man wearing the dress but thought it would be too easy.
-He chose to use the Belgian fashion model Hannelore Knuts who he had met previously through her boyfriend Nicolas Provost, a video artist.
+He chose to use the Belgian fashion model Hannelore Knuts who he had met previously through her ex-boyfriend Nicolas Provost, a video artist.
 Borremans described her as "tall, slim and a bit androgynous".
 Knuts modelled for the painting while she was in Belgium to participate in Sterren op de Dansvloer, the Flemish version of Dancing with the Stars, and said it felt good to stand still.